thexproject/xos/README.md

 xOS is still in development, and there is a lot to get done.
 The below list is primarily for me, but feel free to submit a PR or Issue!

 - Better resizing and moving of windows
-- Styles for more elements such as form elements
 - Console

 ## Links